davidhenty/Intro-to-HPC/content/Part1_Supercomputing/Introduction_to_Supercomputing.md

 Are there any applications of supercomputers you know of, that made you interested in this course?

-For more examples of how supercomputers are used in science you will need to wait until we reach sections 4 and 5.
+For more examples of how supercomputers are used in science you will need to wait until we reach section 4.

 ---